 Bora Finance will Bring Decentralized, Blockchain-based Financial Services to 2+ Billion Underbanked Adults Worldwide

+Bora Finance aims to disrupt Traditional Finance.
+Bora's goal is to provide a complete financial suite to those who have little or no access to banking now.

-KAMPALA, UGANDA, July 27, 2021 /EINPresswire.com/ -- A new African start-up will deliver blockchain banking to the 2.3 billion underbanked adults in the world.
-Bora Finance is developing an online banking environment that will include a saving and investment platform, a loan and collateralization segment, insurance, and payment/POS platform.
-The Bora Finance solution will give access to secure and profitable banking services to billions right through their mobile devices.
+KAMPALA, UGANDA, July 28, 2021 /EINPresswire.com/ -- A new African start-up will deliver blockchain banking to the 2.3 billion underbanked adults in the world.
+Bora Finance is developing an online banking environment that will include a saving and investment platform, a loan and collateralization segment, insurance, and payment/POS platforms.
+The Bora Finance solution will give access to secure and cost-effective banking services to billions right through their mobile devices.
 More information is available at https://borafinance.io/.

 “The traditional financial system has left billions of people behind,” said Fanna Park, Founder of Bora Finance.
 “Bora Finance is building a better system for those that need it most.
 Access to basic financial services must be on the list of basic human rights.
 Bora Finance will provide a range of financial services to those that need it most.”